KatharinaGruber/windpower_GWA/README.md

 # windpower_GWA
-scripts for simulating wind power generation from era5 data with Global Wind Atlas bias correction and validation with wind power time series.
+scripts for simulating wind power generation from ERA5 and MERRA-2 reanalysis data with Global Wind Atlas version 2 and 3 bias correction and validation with wind power time series.

-The results of Austria and Brazil were presented at the IEWT 2019 (Internationale Energiewirtschaftstagung 13.-15.Feb 2019, Vienna) https://iewt2019.eeg.tuwien.ac.at/programme_text
+The results of Austria (outdated) and Brazil were presented at the IEWT 2019 (Internationale Energiewirtschaftstagung 13.-15.Feb 2019, Vienna) https://iewt2019.eeg.tuwien.ac.at/programme_text
 Full Paper: https://iewt2019.eeg.tuwien.ac.at/download/contribution/fullpaper/146/146_fullpaper_20190130_090240.pdf
 Version: https://github.com/KatharinaGruber/windpower_GWA/tree/iewt